daniel-a-melo/calang-design/README.md

 **stage** :zero:

 - The minimal compilation unit are *modules*.
 The compiler is aware of modules and versions
+- Modules are a collection of classes and functions compiled to bytecodes.
+They are grouped in a single binary file (_cam_ files) that are loaded by the calang VM.
+Calang modules are not a ZIP files.
+- The bytecodes specs should be stable and evolve in backwards compatible way.
+It is expected that modules are distributed in binary form.
 - Dependencies between modules are defined by the keywork `require`
 - The `requires` keyword is followed by a _module definition_.
 A module definition is part of the langugage syntax and it is formed as `<publisher_id>:<module_id>:<version>`
 - The version definition follows _SemVer_ and always required.
 No wildcards are allowed.